PascalBod/ESP01-RTOS/doc/design.md

 * the [Espressif Community way](https://github.com/esp8266/esp8266-wiki/wiki/Toolchain)
 * the [open way](https://github.com/pfalcon/esp-open-sdk)

 For use of RTOS SDK, the open way [is recommended by Espressif](https://github.com/espressif/ESP8266_RTOS_SDK).
-So, we'll go with it.
+So, I'll go with it.

 ### Requirements and dependencies ###